tidyverse/dplyr/tests/testthat/_snaps/vec-case-when.md

       vec_case_when(list(TRUE), 1)
     Condition
       Error in `vec_case_when()`:
-      ! `values` must be a list, not a number.
+      ! `values` must be a list, not the number 1.

 # named inputs show up in the error message